mgandharva/csm-docs/content/v1/csidriver/features/powerstore.md

 The driver uses the generated chapsecret to configure the iSCSI node database on each node with iSCSI access.

 When creating a new host on powerstore array driver will populate host chap credentials with generated values.
-When re-using already existing hosts driver must override existing CHAP credentials with newly generated ones.
+When reusing already existing hosts driver must override existing CHAP credentials with newly generated ones.

 ## Volume Expansion